Have Questions?

 501-286-6053

-Life Strategies Counseling Inc is committed to assisting anyone with an alcohol or drug abuse problem in the Cabot, Arkansas area find full recovery.
+Life Strategies Counseling Inc is committed to assisting anyone with an alcohol or drug abuse problem in the Cabot, AR. area find full recovery.
 It offers several services - such as inpatient drug rehab facilities, short term drug rehab facilities, long term drug rehab programs, outpatient individual counseling, outpatient detoxification facilities and others - in line with its philosophy of the recovery care and rehab modalities that work in recovery.
 This alcohol and drug treatment program also believes that clients need individual treatment to be able to stop abusing drugs and alcohol.

 As such, Life Strategies Counseling Inc specializes in group therapy, cognitive/behavior therapy, trauma-related counseling, behavior modification, anger management, couple/family therapy and more.
 At the same time, it accepts clients who are substance abuse education, clients with HIV/AIDS, legal advocacy, clients referred from the court/judicial system, transgender or (LGBT) clients, residential beds for client's children, and others.
 This substance abuse treatment facility uses treatment modalities that can assist patients to maintain sobriety and abstinence from the substances of abuse that they have used in the past.